binnyva/gatsby-garden/_notes/Zettelkasten.md

 Zettelkasten is a Note Taking Process and a Knowledge Management System.
 It has 3 types of notes…
 - Fleeting notes: Temporary notes for remembering
-- Literature Notes: Fleeting notes combined and formatted as summary of content.
+- Literature Notes: Fleeting notes combined and cleanup.
+Will be a summary of the content.
 - [[Permanent Notes]]